lucaong/minisearch/DESIGN_DOCUMENT.md

 The `SearchableMap` data type is part of the public API of `MiniSearch`, exposed also as `MiniSearch.SearchableMap`.
-Its utility is in fact not limited to providing a good inverted index, and developers can use it as a building block for other use cases (e.g. autocompletion).
+Its utility is in fact not limited to providing a data structure for the inverted index, and developers can use it as a building block for other use cases (e.g. autocompletion).

 ### Fuzzy search algorithm

-The algorithm used to provide fuzzy search of keys within a maximum edit distance from a given term is the following:
+The algorithm used to provide fuzzy search of keys within a maximum [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) from a given term is the following:

   - The search starts with a budget of edit distance, initially equal to the given maximum distance.